 The days of transferring some low performer from another department are long gone.
 Also gone, are the days of zero budgets for education.

-It’s time to develop supply chain management as a core competency that allows you to create a competitive advantage.
+It’s time to develop supply chain management as a core competency which allows you to create a competitive advantage.

 Message to Employees

-For employees, these messages indicate that supply chain management can be a great career choice.
+For employees, these messages indicate supply chain management can be a great career choice.

-The rapid changes in processes and technology are providing exceptional opportunities to work for companies that view supply chain management as a core competency.
+Rapid changes in processes and technology are providing exceptional opportunities to work for companies who view supply chain management as a core competency.

 But, this reward does not come without risk.
 As one of the hottest tickets in business schools, the quality of candidates is moving up.
 And while there is a lack of qualified talent, most companies will leave a position open rather that hire someone who can’t do the job.

 Keeping your job or earning a promotion requires a continuous investment in your knowledge and demonstration that you understand the strategic implications supply chain management plays in creating a competitive advantage.